dfs-activedisclosure/EdgarRenderer/README.md

 Developer issue management is by the Jira Edgar Renderer project: https://arelle.atlassian.net/projects/ER

 This is the master branch, as originally contributed by SEC.
-(The 3.2.0.727 branch was in production use from 6/22/2015 to 9/27/2015.
-The 3.3.0.814 branch has been in production use as validator from 9/14/2015 to 12/11/2015 and as renderer from 9/28/2015 to 12/8/2015.
-The edgr154 branch has been in production use as renderer since 12/9/2015 and as validator since 12/14/2015.)
+(The edgr1621 branch has been in production use since 6/24/2016.)
-The plugin branches reconfigure SEC's EdgarRenderer as a dynamically installable Arelle plugin (correspondingly named plugin, plugin.3.2.0.727 and plugin.3.3.0.814).
+The subsequent branches reconfigure SEC's EdgarRenderer as a dynamically installable Arelle plugin.
 The plugin provides EdgarRenderer features to existing integrated usage of Arelle by a command line interface, by java and c# interface and by RESTful server interface.